 Family law is a branch of the legal field that deals with issues relating to familial relationships.
-Divorce, child custody, and child support are the most well-known subjects of family law, though several other issues fall under the umbrella.
+Divorce, child custody, and child support are the most well-known subjects of family law, though several other issues fall under the umbrella of family law.
 Paternity, adoption, emancipation, and other matters are also heard in family court.

-Some attorneys who practice family law also specialize in a particular issue.
-For instance, one attorney may focus on adoption cases, while another may have a practice that leans toward child support issues.
+Some attorneys who practice family law also specialize in a particular issue or subcategory of family law.
+For instance, one attorney may focus on marriage law cases, while another may have a practice that leans toward child support issues.
 However, most family law attorneys practice the spectrum of legal matters associated with family relationships.

-Divorce is the termination of marriage.
+Divorce is the termination of a marriage, which includes gay marriage.
 With some couples, divorce can be relatively friendly.
 In other situations, it can be contentious.
-Child custody, child support, and alimony matters can cause disagreements amongst divorcing couples.
 Regardless of the situation, courts will always put the child’s best interest before anything else.

-Domestic violence is another serious issue that is frequently associated with family law cases.
-Though many marriages that end in divorce involved domestic violence, other relationships also experience acts of violence.
+Domestic violence and spousal abuse are other serious issues that are frequently associated with family law cases.
+Though many marriages that end in divorce involve domestic violence, other relationships also experience acts of violence.
 Dating relationships, parent and child relationships, and elder abuse are among several types of relationships that can involve domestic violence.

 When children are involved in the legal system, it can take a serious toll on all parties involved.
 Child custody and child support arrangements work best in situations where the adults are willing to cooperate and communicate, but these arrangements don’t always go according to plan.
 Skilled family law attorneys often have the ability to assist in negotiations between parents, and help bring a reasonable solution to the court.